Doctoral research opportunity in Gender and AI Applications Open!

 How to apply

-To apply for the studentship, you must submit an application to study for a DPhil in Information, Communication and the Social Sciences, or in Social Data Science at the University of Oxford by midday, 28 February 2020.
+To apply for the studentship, you must submit an application to study for a DPhil in Information, Communication and the Social Sciences, by midday, 28 February 2020.

 Find out more and apply.
 Your application should include a research proposal that indicates how your proposed research would engage with the core elements of this project if you were offered the studentship.
 Your proposal may draw on the description of the research detailed above.